 The Arboretum as a Botanical Garden

-More commonly, today, an arboretum is a botanical garden containing living collections of woody plants intended at least partly for scientific study, but also to inspire curiosity and build knowledge about plants and wooded landscapes in order to enhance life, preserve nature, and advance sound stewardship practices.
+An arboretum is a botanical garden containing living collections of woody plants intended at least partly for scientific study, but also to inspire curiosity and build knowledge about plants and wooded landscapes in order to enhance life, preserve nature, and advance sound stewardship practices.

 An example is the Arboretum, created in 1991 as a joint effort between the University of Kentucky and the Lexington-Fayette Urban County Government.
 The mission of The Arboretum is to showcase Kentucky landscapes and serve as a resource center for environmental and horticultural education, research and conservation.
 The Arboretum began in 1991 and boasts 100 acres of year-round color and plants.